stewart-lab/Diseases_lexicon/README.md

 $ javac DiseaseDictionaryGenerator.java
 $ java DiseaseDictionaryGenerator OUTPUT_FILE4 SNOEMED_DISEASES_FILE

-UMLS Metathesaurus + SNOMED CT:
+**UMLS Metathesaurus + SNOMED CT:**
 SNOMED CT is from UMLS Metathesaurus only.
 We assume that the disease concepts from both resources may overlap.
 We also noticed that the concepts have same CUI_TUI.
 For example, ‘acute abdominal pain syndrome’ has CUI_TUI: C0000727_T184 in both resources.

 We combined the resources using Linux command.
 $ cat UMLS_DISEASE_FILE SNOEMED_DISEASES_FILE | sort | uniq -i > DISEASES_LEXICON_v1

-Post processing of diseases lexicon:
+**Post processing of diseases lexicon:**
-We noticed stop words as disease synonyms (e.g. ‘In’ for ‘Present’).
+A. We noticed stop words as disease synonyms (e.g. ‘In’ for ‘Present’).
 Such synonyms will give false frequency count in the literature.
 Therefore, it is good to remove the disease synonyms that are actually stop words.

 $ javac StopwordsAsDiseaseSynonyms.java
 $ java StopwordsAsDiseaseSynonyms DISEASES_LEXICON_v1 STOPWORDS_AS_DISEASES_AND_SYNONYMS